 • Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

-Over the next ten days to ten weeks, each key point of Top Ten posting about Big Bang cosmology (New Year’s Eve 2016) will be re-worked until the general consensus is that each captures a greater truth.
+Each key point of this Top Ten posting about Big Bang cosmology (New Year’s Eve 2016) will be re-worked until the general consensus is that each captures a greater truth.

 Epochs of the Big Bang Cosmology.
 Notwithstanding, one of the most significant contributions of the big bang cosmology and its single trajectory, is the definition of as many as eighteen epochs (currently using Wikipedia definitions), all based on its temperature scale that generally outlines the continued expansion of the universe.

-The Epochs of the Big Bang Cosmology are more simply-and-easily defined using base-2 exponentiation from the other four Planck base units and there is no need for a bang!
-Yes, within our areas of research for an Integrated Universe View (also known as the Big Board-little universe project, and the base-2 view of the universe, each epoch has a corresponding link within our Quiet Expansion.
+The Epochs of the Big Bang Cosmology.
+In our work in December 2011 within a New Orleans high school, we found these epochs are more easily defined using base-2 exponentiation from the other four Planck base units.
+There appears to be no need for a bang!
+Yes, within our search for an Integrated Universe View (we also dubbed it, the Big Board-little universe project, each epoch has a corresponding link within our Quiet Expansion.

-January 12, 2017 Editor’s Note: We will be most-actively working on this chart for about another month.
+January 12, 2017 Editor’s Note: Unless told otherwise, it appears that we will be working on this chart for a very long time.

-We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe had little to do with temperature.
+We ignore Big Bang Cosmology’s only rule and postulate that the very earliest beginnings of the universe was not driven by temperature.
+It is an affect.

-When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, we get 67 notations before encountering the CERN-scale.
-Those 67 notations are a rich infrastructure to explore.
+When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, there are about 64 notations before encountering the CERN-scale.
+Those 64 notations are a rich infrastructure to explore.
 Conceptually and historically it has been given several names.
 Called the grid (Frank Wilczek), matrix (Sumit Das, Lei Lu, Miao Li and others), aether (Maxwell), plenun (Plato) or vinculum (Hocking, third paragraph), it is truly a small-scale universe and structure.
 It is smaller than what we call the CERN-scale; it is the first one-third of the total 200+ notations.
 The human scale goes from 67 to 134 and the large scale goes from 134 to just over 200.
 The very last notation within this chart is always the current notation, age of the universe, or the Now.

 This model is totally predictive; the entire universe throughout all time is covered with numbers and geometries.
-We emphasize is that the first second of the universe is between notations 142 and 143, clearly well-over two-thirds of the way through the entire chart.
+The first second of the universe is between notations 143 and 144, clearly well-over two-thirds of the way through the entire chart.

 The biggest problem with Big Bang Cosmology is that it ignores the bedrock principles of science, continuity and symmetry.
 Those two go a long way in explaining homogeneity and isotropy.
 And the more you spend time within the chart, the more you believe it has a lot to do with dark matter and dark energy.
-Here is an ordering system that big bang cosmology needs to address the growing number of open questions about it.
+Here is a new ordering system.
+If big bang cosmology were to address it, perhaps the growing number of open questions about it could be further explored.

 WORKING NOTES & REFERENCES: